 I’m happy to say it’s that time again!
 October presents us with our quarterly opportunity to interrogate colour expert and consultant Karen Haller about the psychology behind the use of colour in interior design.
 Karen has already given us an insight into yellow and grey in the two previous posts that have been part of the Karen’s Quarterly Colour Psychology Questions series.
 And in this post we will explore the use of magnolia in interiors.

 The colour psychology posts have proven to be very popular and both Karen and I have really enjoyed getting your thoughts and feedback on the colours we have featured so far.
 So please don’t be shy, any comments or questions you may have are very welcome and we try to respond to each and every one of you.

 As many of you may know, I recently moved from Bristol back down to my home town of Dartmouth.
 I’m now renting a lovely large house with my other half, and whilst it is very different to the pokey flats we have lived in previously they all seem to have one thing in common – magnolia.
 Floor to ceiling magnolia in every single room.
 It’s the colour of choice for property developers and, it would seem, landlords too.

 Now don’t get me wrong, I would much rather a neutral colour scheme than some hiddeous, garish wallpaper that screams of someone else’s personality.
-But it did get me thinking, why is this colour so popular?
+But it did get me thinking, why is using magnolia in interiors so popular?
 What reactions does it provoke and how does it make people feel?
-And above all, I wanted to know which colours should be pared with magnolia for best effect.
+And above all, I wanted to know what colours go with magnolia for best effect.